xmj/xmj.github.io/articles/devops_done_wrong/silos.md

 knowledge on deployment software of the day, be it "configuration management" or "infrastructure as code" software.

-Popular with this model is to keep infrastructure changes within operations, so that development teams "provide the software", and DevOps teams "provide the infra glue" and operations "provide deployments".
+Popular with this model is to keep actual infrastructure changes within operations.
+Development teams "provide the software".
+DevOps teams "provide the infra glue".
+Operations "provide deployments".
+Neatly separated.

-What obtains is that people writing the software are twice-removed from its effects, and that those who write the "infra glue" do not have their skin in the game during deployments.
+What obtains is that people writing the software are twice-removed from its effects, and that those who write the "infra glue" do not have their skin in the game during deployments either.

 Combine that with on-call duties separated into yet another team (!) and you can virtually guarantee hilarity ensuing left right and center.